Galgamins/QWEST/README.md

 ### Post-Installation

-## Copy Game Folder Files

-When the installation is complete, copy the files in the `QWEST!\Game Folder Files` folder and paste them into your Skyrim folder (with the SkyrimSE.exe and the data folder).
-[HERE](http://prntscr.com/124984m).

 ## Graphical Settings

 If you wish to change your ini settings, which is recommended if you have 2GB of vram, then navigate to BethINI which is located in `QWEST!\Tools` and run the program.
 Make sure that you select the correct profile you wish to play, these are show here for [EnaiRim](https://prnt.sc/10ha499) and [SimonRim](https://cdn.discordapp.com/attachments/793809552353132566/818888086079012915/Capture.PNG).
 If one or the other doesn't show properly, use the browse option to manually set it up.